Fast Bayesian Functional Principal Components Analysis: Additional CGM Analyses/Details

 As an alternative single-level analysis, we randomly sample a function for each participant within each diet rather than aggregating.
 These functions each represent a single instantiation of the meal process for that participant within the particular diet, whereas the aggregate functions analyzed in Section~\ref{subsec:Bayes_FPCA_data} have varying levels of noise based upon the number of curves included in the average.
 However, when performing the by-diet FPCA analyses on these randomly chosen curves instead of the aggregated CGM, we observe qualitatively identical results.
 We first present the eigenfunctions with associated uncertainty in Figure~\ref{fig:EF_SL_Sample}.
 The primary difference we observe is in the additional sampling variability of $\widehat{\phi}_1(t)$ for the DASH, Lower Sodium diet, along with some of the posterior samples having greater curvature.
 This is indicative of differences in mean mealtime glucose being much lower for this population, reduced to be on similar scale to differences peakedness.

-We present also the corresponding eigenvalues in Figure~\ref{fig:EV_SL_Sample}, where again one observes the uniquity of the DASH, Lower Sodium diet.
-In this analysis as well, there is lower overall variability for this diet (assessed by sum of eigenfunctions).
-Further, this difference is again driven by the first eigenvalue/eigenfunction pair in this analysis.
+We present also the corresponding eigenvalues in Figure~\ref{fig:EV_SL_Sample}, where again one observes the unique properties of the DASH, Lower Sodium diet.
+In this analysis as well, there is lower overall variability for this diet (assessed by sum of eigenvalues).
+This difference is again driven by the first eigenvalue/eigenfunction pair in this analysis.